 curl --location --request POST 'https://enterprise-messaging-pubsub.cfapps.eu10.hana.ondemand.com/messagingrest/v1/queues/<Queue_Name>/messages' \ --header 'x-qos: 0' \ --header 'authorization: Bearer <replace_with_the_token> --header 'Content-Type: application/json' \ --data-raw '<replace_with_your_message>'

 - And here’s how you consume a message from the queue:

 curl --location --request POST 'https://enterprise-messaging-pubsub.cfapps.eu10.hana.ondemand.com/messagingrest/v1/queues/<Queue_Name>/messages/consumption' \ --header 'x-qos: 0' \ --header 'Authorization: Bearer <replace_with_the_token> --data-raw ''

 Prepare yourself for the next chapter

-Go ahead and complete now the following tutorials so you can activate the SAP Enterprise Messaging in your SAP Cloud Platform account, create a queue and test a message being produced and consumed:
+Go ahead and complete now the following tutorials so you can activate the SAP Event Mesh in your SAP Business Technology Platform account, create a queue and test a message being produced and consumed:

 - Tutorial 1: Messaging Concepts